felipecordero/vigasHA/readme.md

 ## Welcome! 👋

-Many years ago, during my early coding adventures, I developed a concrete beam calculator to assist with structural analysis.
+Many years ago, during my early coding adventures, I developed a concrete beam calculator to assist with structural analysis using **Python**.
 Today, I'm happy to present its modern reincarnation as a web application, powered by [Streamlit](https://streamlit.io/).
 It could be not perfect, but was very useful for me at the beginning of my structural engineering career.

 ## Features 🚀